MLIR 22.0.0git

 787 return totalTerm.simplify();

-std::pair< QuasiPolynomial, std::vector< Fraction > > substituteMuInTerm(unsigned numParams, const ParamPoint &v, const std::vector< Point > &ds, const Point &mu)
+static std::pair< QuasiPolynomial, std::vector< Fraction > > substituteMuInTerm(unsigned numParams, const ParamPoint &v, const std::vector< Point > &ds, const Point &mu)

 Substitute x_i = t^μ_i in one term of a generating function, returning a quasipolynomial which repres...

-Definition: Barvinok.cpp:558
+Definition Barvinok.cpp:558

 Fraction determinant(FracMatrix *inverse=nullptr) const

-Definition: Matrix.cpp:591
+Definition Matrix.cpp:591

 DynamicAPInt determinant(IntMatrix *inverse=nullptr) const

-Definition: Matrix.cpp:557
+Definition Matrix.cpp:557

 An IntegerPolyhedron represents the set of points from a PresburgerSpace that satisfy a list of affin...